Flrunners.com: What was your most memorable race/moment?

 FLR: Who would you consider your biggest competition over your four years?

 MW: My biggest competition has been from my good friend Julia Montgomery and the Pinecrest team.
 Julia has pushed me to my limits year in and year out and Pinecrest has challenged our team every year.
 I love that although we are big rivals on the track or cross country field, we have become best of friends and big supporters of one another.

 MW: I have had an amazing career at Bolles.
 The one that stands out, however, has to be winning the state track championship in the 4 x 800, the 3200 and being runner up in the 1600 my sophomore year and winning the first team track championship that year with the Bolles girls.

 FLR: If you could do it all over again what would you change about your running career in high school?

-FLR: What were the most difficult obstacles you had to overcome?
+FLR: What is the most difficult obstacle you have to overcome?